wp-plugins/pinterest-rss-widget/readme.txt

 While editing the post or page that you want to add your Pins to, enter the shortcode [prw username="Your Pinterest Username"].
 At the very minimum you have to include the username parameter, substituting "Your Pinterest Username" with your actual Pinterest username.
 The rest of the parameters are the same as listed below in the template tags explanation, and the defaults are also the same.
 Here's an example:

-`[prw username="bkmacdaddy" maxfeeds="10" divname="myList" printtext="0" target="newwindow" useenclosures="yes" thumbwidth="100" thumbheight="100" showfollow="medium"]`
+`[prw username="bkmacdaddy" boardname="design-inspiration" maxfeeds="10" divname="myList" printtext="0" target="newwindow" useenclosures="yes" thumbwidth="100" thumbheight="100" showfollow="medium"]`

-The above example will show the 10 latest Pins from bkmacdaddy's Pinterest account, in a div class titled "pins-feed-myList".
+The above example will show the 10 latest Pins from bkmacdaddy's Design Inspiration board, in a div class titled "pins-feed-myList".
 Each thumbnail will be 100 x 100 pixels with no description below them.
 When clicked on, the Pin will open in a new tab/window, and the Follow Me On Pinterest button at the bottom will be the medium sized one.

 If you leave out any of the parameters they will revert to the defaults listed below.